 What can you expect?
 Well, most schools will organize parades with kids dressed up.
 In places that take Carnival very seriously, like Torres Vedras, schools come up with very organised parades, like this one on the photos bellow (thanks to my friend Katalin who snaped the pics).

-Some kids dressed up as “pêra rocha” (a famous local kind of pear), there was a bunch of tiny Amálias and Fado guitar players, there were even soldiers from the time of the April 25th 1974 revolution and girls dressed up as carnations, the flower that became the symbol of the revolution.
+Some kids dressed up as pêra rocha (a famous Portuguese type of pear), there was a bunch of tiny Amálias and Fado guitar players, there were even soldiers from the time of the April 25th 1974 revolution and girls dressed up as carnations, the flower that became the symbol of the revolution.

 These parades, in their adult version, will usually also include some sort of social/political critique and, of course, people playing, singing and dancing… samba!